What toxic cleaning products might you find in your home?

 A common cleaner due to its ability to shine without streaking, ammonia is an irritant.
 While this isn’t a problem in low doses if the area is well-ventilated, even highly diluted, ammonia is highly toxic to aquatic life and is dangerous to the environment.

 What is safe?

 So how can you clean your home safely?
 How can you avoid harmful toxins, with their annoying or dangerous side effects?
-The range of cleaners created by Dream Eco Products use non-toxic eco-friendly ingredients that clean benchtops, bathrooms, and floors thoroughly.
-Their use of pure essential oils mean the products are fragranced naturally, making these products safe for your family, and kind to the environment.
+The range of cleaners created by Dream Eco Products uses non-toxic eco-friendly ingredients that clean benchtops, bathrooms, and floors thoroughly.
+Their use of pure essential oils means the products are fragranced naturally, making these products safe for your family, and kind to the environment.